Kuadrant/authorino/docs/features.md

 - Authorization policy `allowed-endpoints` (piority 0) is considered to be a lot less expensive than `more-expensive-policy` (priority 1) and has a high chance of denying access to the protected service (if the path is not one of the allowed endpoints).
 By setting different priorities to these policies we ensure the more expensive policy if triggered in sequence of the less expensive one, instead of concurrently.

-## Common feature: Conditions
+## Common feature: Conditions (`when`)

-_Conditions_ are sets of expressions (JSON patterns) that, whenever included, must evaluate to true against the [Authorization JSON](./architecture.md#the-authorization-json), so the scope where the expressions are defined is enforced.
+_Conditions_, named `when` in the AUthCOnfig API, are sets of expressions (JSON patterns) that, whenever included, must evaluate to true against the [Authorization JSON](./architecture.md#the-authorization-json), so the scope where the expressions are defined is enforced.
 If any of the expressions in the set of conditions for a given scope does not match, Authorino will skip that scope in the [Auth Pipeline](./architecture.md#the-auth-pipeline).

-The scope for a set of conditions can be the entire `AuthConfig` ("top level conditions") or a particular evaluator of any phase of the auth pipeline.
+The scope for a set of `when` conditions can be the entire `AuthConfig` ("top-level conditions") or a particular evaluator of any phase of the auth pipeline.

 Each expression is a tuple composed of:
 - a `selector`, to fetch from the Authorization JSON – see [Common feature: JSON paths](#common-feature-json-paths-valuefromauthjson) for details about syntax;
 - an `operator` – `eq` (_equals_), `neq` (_not equal_); `incl` (_includes_) and `excl` (_excludes_), for arrays; and `matches`, for regular expressions;
 - a fixed comparable `value`

-_Conditions_ can list, mix and combine literal expressions and references to expression sets ("named patterns") defined at the upper level of the `AuthConfig` spec.
+Literal expressions and references to expression sets (`patterns`, defined at the upper level of the `AuthConfig` spec) can be listed, mixed and combined in `when` conditions sets.

 _Conditions_ can be used, e.g.,: